jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/sendEnvelopeAsGuest/sendEnvelopeAsGuest.rst

    :width: 400
    :align: center

-How to send envelope without authorisation (for registered users)?
+How to send envelope without authorization (for registered users)?
 ==================================================================

-To send envelope without authorisation user has to have template shared link or embedded iframe.
+To send envelope without authorization user has to have template shared link or embedded iframe.

 1. Follow the template shared link (or to the iframe).
 The user observes limited functionality within the envelope.
 2. Only fields assigned to the sender role can be filled.
 If the recipient's roles are the same as the sender, the user can simultaneously see recipient's fields as active for completion.